How to Calm Australian Shepherd Puppies Down

 Obedience Training

-Once your Australian Shepherd Puppies get used to these commands, they can be automatically reactive like they will sit before they eat, when they cross the street and go for a walk.
+Once your Australian Shepherd Puppies get used to these commands, they can be automatically reactive, like they will sit before they eat, when they cross the street and go for a walk.

 Taking Breaks

-Give them a break depending on your Australian shepherd puppies activities, some of them need a few minutes or longer to claim down.Then again start to play for a short period of time.
+Give them a break depending on your Australian shepherd puppies’ activities; some need a few minutes or longer to claim down.
+Then again, start to play for a short period.
 Always end the game or any activities before your Australian shepherd puppies become over-stimulated.

 Teach a “Settle” Command